-Experiment I.-A flask containing filtered beef-juice in varuo, which had been hermetically sealed twelve days previously, after the fluid had been boiled for 15 minutes, was opened on January 7, specks or monads (a); several active organisms made up of two minute sphericles (b); a few medium sized, actively moving bacteria (c); an actively moving spheroidal body $\frac{1}{10000}$ in diameter (d); and several simple cellular bodies with a moderately thick cell wall, but apparently containing only fluid containing only f tents.
-These latter bodies varied in size from $\frac{1}{1300}$ to $\frac{1}{3300}$ in diameter.
+Experiment I.-A flask containing filtered beef-juice in vacuo, which had been hermetically sealed twelve days previously, after the fluid had been boiled for 15 minutes, was opened on January 7, specks or monads (a); several active organisms made up of two spectra of monads (a), sector active organisms made up of two minute sphericles (b); a few medium sized, actively moving bacteria (c); an actively moving spheroidal body $\frac{1}{1000''}$ in diameter (d); and several simple cellular bodies with a mode-rately thick cell wall, but apparently containing only fluid contents.
+These latter bodies varied in size from $\frac{1}{7400}$ ' to $\frac{1}{3400}$ ' in diameter.
 Most of them were simply ovoidal (e), one or two of them were seen to be more irregular in shape, either having projections (f), or even, as in one case, presenting projections something like cilia.

 1870.
 The solution itself was clear, and there was no pellicle on its surface, although there was a slight flocculent deposit at the bottom of the flask.
 The end of the flask having been broken off and its contents shaken, the first drop which was examined with a magnifying power of about 600 diameters + showed the most unmistakeable living organisms.
 There were mere moving very active bacteria (g).
+Experiment 2.-A flask, containing a mixed infusion (rather weak) of beef, carrot, and turnip, in vacuo, which had been hermetically sealed fourteen days previously, after the fluid had been boiled, was opened on December 23, 1869.
+The first two or three drops showed a large number of actively moving monads; a number of moving particles having an altogether irregular shape; bacteria distinct and moving though less numerous; a number of spherical Torula-like cells of different sizes, containing a central dot (a); and a number of bodies mostly in the form of

-Fig 6.-Monads, Bacteria, and other organisms met with in first experiment.
+FIG 6.-Monads, Bacteria, and other organisms met with in first experiment.